-Luckily, I started to learn why those early morning wake ups were happening and how to fix them!
+Luckily, I started to learn why early morning wakings were happening and how to fix them!

 How Do I Stop My Baby Waking At 5 AM?

-If you have an early morning waking baby, don’t assume that he/she is just an early riser!
-Something is probably going on in your baby’s sleep that is contributing to the early risings.
+If you’re having early morning wakings with your baby, don’t assume that he/she is just an early bird!
+Something is probably going on in your baby’s sleep that is contributing to the early wakings.

-Read through these 10 common culprits for early wakings and assess your own situation.
-Chances are, there’s a habit, sleep routine, or environment that is off.
+Read through these 10 common culprits for early wakings and assess your own situation to try and get to an acceptable wake time for the day.

 1. Your Baby’s Wake Windows Are Off

 The time that your baby is awake during the day can greatly affect their night time sleep and early morning wake ups.
 If your baby is waking up too early, look at their wake windows.

 Are they being kept up too long in between naps?
 Perhaps they aren’t being kept awake long enough.
 Too long or too short of awake times can contribute to your baby waking up early and not being able to go back to sleep.